Health and Healthcare in Frontier Areas

 As of January 1, 2023, eligible rural hospitals can seek the Rural Emergency Hospital (REH) designation, established in response to rural hospital closures.
 The REH designation is designed to support critical outpatient hospital services in rural communities that might not have the capacity for a Critical Access Hospital.
 For more information on the designation, see our Rural Emergency Hospitals topic guide.

 Telehealth may be one of the most important developments to positively address healthcare workforce issues in frontier areas.
 Patients in frontier areas can receive healthcare, including specialty care, more locally, reducing the need to travel long distances to receive healthcare services.
-With telehealth technology, primary healthcare providers have the opportunity to work with specialists to provide more specialized care.
+With telehealth technology, primary healthcare providers can work with specialists to provide more specialized care.
 Telehealth has the potential to enhance the quality of care, improve health outcomes, and reduce healthcare costs in both rural and frontier areas.
 However, the availability of telehealth has not been consistent throughout these areas due largely to the lack of broadband availability.
 For additional information about telehealth, see Telehealth and Health Information Technology in Rural Healthcare.

 What are some examples of workforce models that have been used to address healthcare issues in frontier areas?